Sangameshwar-1/NSS-IIITH/README.md

 Pictures:
 ![Uploading image.png…]()
 ![Uploading image.png…]()
+**Simplied testing steps**
+1. use setup.sh for setup the mongodb and making test database
+2. use start.sh to run the web locally with frontend+backend+database

 This project is a comprehensive web application designed for NSS IIITH, utilizing a Microservices architecture with a frontend (Next.js) and backend (FastAPI) setup.
 The application is deployed using Docker Compose and Nginx for load balancing and reverse proxy.